 AVAILABLE FROM MOST MOBILE OPERATORS AND STOCKISTS

 In terms of what’s under the hood, the leading handsets all pack comparable tech with similar specs.
-Final choice usually comes down to cost, design, and brand loyalties, among other personal preferences.
+The final choice usually comes down to cost, design, and brand loyalties, among other personal preferences.
 So, now that the 2014 version can enter the ring with the heavyweights on specs, what has Motorola done to distinguish its unit from the rest?

 Well, in the hand, the heft and feel reminded of the HTC One (M8): a nice metal, premium finish – customisable with leather or bamboo, if desired.
 It feels comfortable, with no real issues, reaching the far corners of the overly vibrant 5.2 inch AMOLED screen.
 The recessed ‘M’ dimple on the back, which acts as an anchor for your finger, is a nice touch.

 I find nano-sims fiddly, and don’t like that the handset lacks an expansion slot (you’re stuck with 16Gb or 32Gb), but at around £420, it’s cheaper than its immediate rivals, the Samsung Galaxy S5 and LG G3.
 It is essentially a stock Android handset with frills, but what frills!

 Just waving over the handset partially wakes up the display, giving you an option to wake it up fully, or just have a preview of what’s occurred.
 This is great for checking the time without having to pick up the unit and/ or swipe/double-tap the screen.
 This same wave can silence an incoming call too, which is always helpful.